Britain cuts EU migrants' access to welfare payments

 He said that by restricting job seekers’ welfare access to only three months he was sending a clear message to potential migrants: “You cannot expect to come to Britain and get something for nothing.”

-The opposition Labour party has criticized Cameron for not doing enough to stop low-skilled migrants driving wages down.
+The opposition Labour party has criticised Cameron for not doing enough to stop low-skilled migrants driving wages down.

-Other rule changes introduced since January have included tightening the criteria for claimants and mandating longer waiting periods before migrants become eligible for payments.
+Other rule changes introduced since January have included tightening the eligibility criteria for claimants and mandating longer waiting periods before migrants are entitled to payments.

-European Union officials have in the past criticized Cameron’s approach to immigration and said that there is no evidence to show migrants move to Britain to claim benefits.
+European Union officials have criticised Cameron’s approach to immigration and said that there is no evidence to show migrants move to Britain to claim benefits.

+“(Migrant workers are) of immense economic benefit to the member states in terms, in particular of responding to skills gaps and labour shortages,” European Commission spokesman Jonathan Todd said on Tuesday when asked about Cameron’s announcement.

+“Many independent studies and our own studies systematically show that people go to other member states to work and not to claim benefits.”

+Todd said the Commission would scrutinise the new measures carefully to ensure they complied with EU law.

-Nevertheless, other European countries such as Germany have expressed sympathy with Cameron’s concerns, and it is one of only a few policy areas where he has support for changes to EU rules.
+Other European countries such as Germany have expressed sympathy with Cameron’s concerns over the abuse of welfare system by jobless migrants, and it is one of only a few policy areas where he has support for changes to EU rules.

 In the face of eurosceptic sentiment within his own party and the wider electorate, Cameron has promised to renegotiate Britain’s ties with the EU if he is re-elected, and then put the country’s continuing membership to a public vote in 2017.